 Sennheiser HD 25 Professional DJ Headphone

-Those minor quibbles out of the way what really makes these such a reliable choice for drummers is the outstanding sound reproduction.
+Those minor quibbles are out of the way what makes these such a reliable choice for drummers is the outstanding sound reproduction.
 The HD 25s exhibit a wide dynamic range with no loss of quality at the all-important bottom end and only a tiny bit of breakdown at the top.
 That fuzziness is no doubt a product of the less than spectacular aluminum cable.
-But again, you really have to be pushing things on the top end to notice.
+But again, you have to be pushing things on the top end to notice.

 Sound leakage is something we noticed other reviewers complaining about but our experience was that they held their own, regardless of conditions.
 They also allow you to be as active as you like.
 And in that regard, if the included 10-foot cable isn’t long enough, you’re able to easily purchase a longer upgrade.

-- They’re surprisingly light for such well-make over ear headphones.
+- They’re surprisingly light for such well-make over-ear headphones.

 - Faithful reproduction across the audio spectrum.

-- Well balanced sound regardless of volume setting.
+- Well-balanced sound regardless of volume setting.

 - Do a good job blocking out most ambient noise.